Cryptoeconomics/cryptoeconomics.github.io/SmartContracts.md

 ---
 layout: introduction
-title: Smart Contracts and the Programmable Blockchain
+title: Smart Contracts and the Programmable Blockchain &nbsp &nbsp &nbsp &nbsp &nbsp &nbsp &nbsp(In Progress)
 ---

 What is Lorem Ipsum?